Tejas-Keskar/Job-Market-Analysis-and-Salary-Prediction/README.md

 ## 📌 Overview

+📌 *Also check out our other project:* **[Ecommerce Data Pipeline](https://github.com/Tejas-Keskar/ecommerce-data-pipeline)** – A Big Data project focused on processing and analyzing eCommerce behavior data using Spark, HDFS, MySQL and Power BI.

 This project aims to analyze job market trends and predict salaries based on various job-related factors.
 It includes: